 Axillary thermometers are known to be less reliable compared to the others.
-Although it can be used at any age, it is recommended that you do not use these in babies younger than 3 months as the reading may not be precise.
+Although they can be used at any age, it is recommended that you do not use them in babies younger than 3 months as the readings may not be precise.

 To measure the armpit temperature of your baby:

 - Undress your baby over the waist and hold him in a sitting position.

 - Ensure that the underarm of the baby is dry.
 Rub cotton dipped in alcohol to clean the tip of the thermometer.